 The short answer is yes.
 Vaping can have a significant effect on your sleep, especially if you have made the switch from cigarette smoking quite recently.
-This can be frustrating for individuals who want to abandon their smoking habit and improve their health.
+This can be frustrating for individuals who want to abandon their smoking habits and improve their health.
 However, it’s crucial to understand that this is just part of your transition.
 These withdrawal effects are not permanent.

 If you have made a switch from cigarettes to e-cigarettes in an attempt to quit tobacco, then it’s likely that you’ve chosen e-liquids containing nicotine.

 As we mentioned earlier, nicotine is a stimulant that can have a similar effect to caffeine, leaving you staring at the ceiling or continually looking at your phone because you don’t feel sleepy.
 The nicotine in e-cigarettes is often stronger than what you’ll get from a regular cigarette.
 This is why you may experience an adjustment period even if you used to be a regular smoker.